dvidelabs/flatcc/README.md

 their place.

-The `flatcc` generated binary schema (`.bfbs`) files are also compatible with Googles `flatc` tool, except there is an option store names with or without dotted namespace prefixes.
+The `flatcc` generated binary schema (`.bfbs`) files are also compatible with Googles `flatc` tool, except there is an option to store names with or without dotted namespace prefixes where `flatc` always store without a namespace.

 **NOTE: Big-endian platforms are untested but supported in principle.**